The Tokyo EDITION Toranomon Kengo Kuma-designed 31st floor lobby with washi paper and dark wood interior

 Concierge tip

-The rooftop Gold Bar at 6pm is the working after-day cocktail space — the corner lounger with the Tokyo skyline view is the editor's table.
-The 5am-7am morning hours at the Lobby Bar are the working solo-writing time.
-Walk to the Mori Art Museum on the second day — fifteen minutes through Toranomon Hills.
+The Gold Bar at 6pm is the after-day cocktail spot, the corner lounger with the Tokyo skyline view is the seat to claim.
+The 5am-7am window at the Lobby Bar is the quiet solo-writing time.
+Walk to the Mori Art Museum on the second day, fifteen minutes through Toranomon Hills.

 The wider context